SelaDanti/Store-Manager-ui/README.md

 **Installation**

 Clone the repo to your local machine.
-Open index.html and view the UI.
-NB:App has no functionality
+Open index.html and view the UI. **NB:** App has no functionality

 **Features**